 10 Steps to Prepare You for a Rule 26(f) eDiscovery Conference

-Federal Rule of Civil Procedure 26(f) requires parties to litigation to meet early in a case—the rule’s language specifies “as soon as practicable,” absent a court order, and at least 21 days before the court holds a scheduling conference or before the Rule 16(b) scheduling order is due.
+Federal Rule of Civil Procedure 26(f) requires parties to litigation to meet-and-confer early in a case—the rule’s language specifies “as soon as practicable,” absent a court order, and at least 21 days before the court holds a scheduling conference or before the Rule 16(b) scheduling order is due.

-The rule imposes a number of responsibilities on parties, including discussions about their claims and potential settlement, initial disclosures, and “any issues about preserving discoverable information.”
+Rule 26(f) imposes a number of responsibilities on parties, including discussions about their claims and potential settlement, initial disclosures, and “any issues about preserving discoverable information.”
 The parties must also collaborate in good faith on a proposed discovery plan that they must submit to the court.
 The plan must outline, among other things, the details of exchanging the initial disclosures, the subjects of and schedule for discovery, and issues involving discovery and the preservation of electronically stored information (ESI), including the form for production and privilege.

 Despite these clear obligations and their duty of cooperation, too many lawyers still don’t approach the meet-and-confer with the diligence and preparation required to make the most of this opportunity.

-Here are 10 steps that you can take to make your conference effective, which, in turn, will help you streamline your entire eDiscovery process, set the stage for a collaborative relationship with opposing counsel, and potentially drive down your discovery costs and reduce the risks of disputes down the road.
+Here are 10 steps that you can take to make your rule 26(f) conference effective, which, in turn, will help you streamline your entire eDiscovery process, set the stage for a collaborative relationship with opposing counsel, and potentially drive down your discovery costs and reduce the risks of disputes down the road.

 - Create a timeline of the case so you can isolate the right time periods for collecting data.